sebasmonia/datum/README.md

 ChinookDSN
 >
 ```
-After the query template runs through format(), it is executed as if was typed, so we can combine both type of parameters, let's add one more query to our INI file:
+After the query template runs through format(), it is executed as if it was typed by the user, so we can combine both type of parameters, let's add one more query to our INI file:
 ```
 [queries]
 limit=SELECT * FROM {table} LIMIT {how_many};